What Are the Top Complications from Truck Accidents?

 Brain Injuries

-A powerful truck accident can result in head trauma, concussions, and serious brain damage.
+A powerful truck accident can result in head trauma, concussions, and severe brain damage.

 Brain injuries may not show up immediately.
-Some symptoms to look for include headache, confusion, blurry vision, and cognitive difficulties.
+Some symptoms include headache, confusion, blurry vision, and cognitive difficulties.

 Traumatic brain injuries (TBI) can be wide-ranging, but all can have debilitating and lasting effects.